In some situations, we investigate possible breaches of workplace laws.

-The Fair Work Ombudsman, Natalie James, and a small number of specified senior executives can decide to apply to the Administrative Appeals Tribunal for a ‘FWO Notice’ if they reasonably believe a person or business has information or documents that will help an investigation.
+The Fair Work Ombudsman, Sandra Parker, and a small number of specified senior executives can decide to apply to the Administrative Appeals Tribunal for a ‘FWO Notice’ if they reasonably believe a person or business has information or documents that will help an investigation.

 A FWO Notice is a written document.
 It can be used to require a person or business to: